adjust/smart_banner_sdk/README.md

 // Resulting deeplink is "myapp://products/jeans?product=&promo="
 ```

-Note: everything said about the `deeplink` and `context` options of `setDeeplinkContext` setter is the same for of the same names options of `init` method.
+Note: everything said about the `deeplink` and `context` parameters of `setDeeplinkContext` setter is the same for of the same names parameters of `init` method.

 ### <a id="deeplink-context-url-params">**Using GET parameters as context**</a>